ThomasMertes/seed7/src/read_me.txt

                              ".exe" is used.

   C_COMPILER: Contains the command to call the stand-alone C
-              compiler can be called (Most IDEs also provide also a stand-alone compiler).
+              compiler and linker (Most IDEs provide also a stand-alone compiler/linker).

+  INHIBIT_C_WARNINGS: Contains the C compiler switch to suppress
+                      all warnings.

-  REDIRECT_C_ERRORS The redirect command to redirect the errors
+  REDIRECT_C_ERRORS: The redirect command to redirect the errors
-                    of the compiler to a file.
+                     of the C compiler to a file.
 The MSVC stand-alone C compiler (CL) writes the error messages to standard output (use: "2>NUL: >"), while the unix C compliers including MinGW and cygwin write the error messages to the error output (use "2>").

+  LINKER_FLAGS: Contains options for the stand-alone linker to link
+                a compiled Seed7 program.

-  SYSTEM_LIBS: Contains options that the stand-alone
+  SYSTEM_LIBS: Contains system libraries for the stand-alone linker
-               compiler/linker needs to link the system libraries.
+               to link a compiled Seed7 program.

-  SEED7_LIB: Contains the path and the name of the seed7 runtime
+  SEED7_LIB: Contains the path and the name of the Seed7 runtime
              library.

-  COMP_DATA_LIB, COMPILER_LIB: Contain path and name of other seed7
+  COMP_DATA_LIB, COMPILER_LIB: Contain path and name of other Seed7
                                runtime libraries.

   SEED7_LIBRARY: Contains the path where the Seed7 include files